mynaparrot/plugNmeet-recorder/README.md

 cp config_sample.yaml config.yaml
 ```

 4) Change the relevant information in the `config.yaml` file.
-Redis information should be the same
+Redis information should be the same as `plugnmeet-server`
-   as `plugnmeet-server's`.
-The `main_path` value should be same as `recording_files_path` value of `plugnmeet-server`.
+   .
+The `main_path` value should be same as `recording_files_path` value of `plugnmeet-server`'s `config.yaml` file.
+If
-   If you intend to use NFS, ensure that both the recorder and the plugnmeet-server can access this directory.
+   you intend to use NFS, ensure that both the recorder and the plugnmeet-server can access this directory.
+Otherwise,
-   Otherwise, the user will be unable to download recordings.
-Also, ensure that nodejs has write permissions on the
+   the user will be unable to download recordings.
+Also, ensure that nodejs has write permissions on the path.
-   path.

 5) Change `join_host` with correct format.
 It should be https url where you've installed `plugNmeet-server`
    with `plugNmeet-client`.